Ducati Diavel: AMG Edition

 Based on the gen 1 carbon platform and released in 2012 the AMG edition has a striking, individual wheel design and redesigned radiator vents to go with its white striped paint job and ribbed seat.
 The engine is also tuned with handset cam timing and a new exhaust.

 Diavel Chromo

 A 2013 variant based on the Gen 1 dark platform, this bike features a chrome tank with classic Ducati logo, silver lower headlight shroud and gloss black seat cowling.

+Diavel Strada

+Introduced in 2013, the 2014 model Gen 1) has titanium tank cover, larger windscreen, revised seat, swept handlebars, nylon covered hard side bags, and passenger backrest.
+Side bag and backrest support structure removes the led taillights and replaces them with bug eye type tail lights.
+Produced for one year only.

 Titanium Edition

 Introduced in 2015, a limited run of 500 bikes based on the Gen 2 platform.
 The titanium has unique carbon intake ducts, wheels, fuel tank, headlight cowl, windscreen, seat, and seat cowling.

 Diesel Edition

 Limited run of 666 bikes based on the Gen 2 platform and released in 2017.
 The Diavel Diesel is made unique by details in hand-brushed steel with visible welds and rivets, like the tank cover, the headlight fairing and the passenger seat cover.
 The visible welds also appear on the anodised black side conveyors with a red methacrylate centre cover bearing an embedded Diesel logo.
 The red colour is also found on the LCD instrument panel, the front brake callipers and five chain links.
 The pipes of the exhaust system feature a Zircotec black ceramic coating.
 The silencers with billet endcaps are also black.